exergy-connect/quantum_spookiness/index.md

 ![Quantum Spookiness](assets/quantum_spookiness.png)

-**The theory describes entangled particles as projections of a single quantum state—like shadows cast by one cube.
+**This perspective describes entangled particles as projections of a single quantum state—like shadows cast by one cube.
 This way of thinking dissolves the spookiness: there's no faster-than-light communication because there's nothing to communicate about.
 The correlation was built into the structure from the start.**

 Quantum mechanics has a reputation problem.
 Particles seem to communicate instantly across vast distances.
 Einstein called it "spooky action at a distance."
 But what if the particles were never separate to begin with?